We want a prosperous, self-reliant Greater Manchester with high employment and a wealth of job and training opportunities.

 We are not just providing the same support for more people but using the lessons we have learnt from the initial Working Well project to improve the way different services work together to meet the precise needs of every person on the programme.
 For example, there are new routes into the programme (such as recommendations from GPs).

-The expansion’s key-worker provision is delivered by Ingeus and Manchester Growth Company (MGC) with bespoke Working Well Mental Health IAPT support being provided by GM West NHS Trust and skills for employment service by MGC.
+The expansion’s key-worker provision is delivered by Ingeus and Manchester Growth Company (MGC) with bespoke Working Well Mental Health Improving Access to Psychological Therapies (IAPT) support being provided by Greater Manchester West NHS Trust and skills for employment service by MGC.

 The Working Well: Work and Health Programme